zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

  ![](./images/image14_44.png "")

-3. Double click on the above directed file.
+3. Double-click on the above directed file.
- The table format workbook have Intrinsic headers that uses table.column format.
+ The table format workbook have intrinsic headers that uses table.column format.

 4. On the 'Cube Designer' ribbon, select **Transform Data**.